 &lt;sup>8This report is the first output of a broader research project.
-In future work, we will release a research agenda about how AI companies and others can assess AI systems for consciousness and robust agency, and about how they can develop policies and procedures for treating AI systems with an appropriate level of moral concern.
+In future work, we will release a research agenda about how AI companies and others can assess AI systems for consciousness and robust agency, and develop policies and procedures for treating AI systems with an appropriate level of moral concern.
 Given the early stage of this field, this report may also be a living document that is updated periodically.